 Accessing your suppression list

-Open your client's Lists & Subscribers tab.
+Open the Lists & Subscribers tab.
 Below the lists, or list, click suppressed to open the "Manage your suppression list" page:

 Here you can see the date each email address was added, and the reason.
 The most common reasons are "Unsubscribed" or "Bounced."
 If the reason is "Suppressed" it means the email address was added manually.
 If it says "Reason unavailable" the email was added some time ago, before reasons were recorded.